mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 In addition to inserting verse numbers, I have decided to highlight Ehlnofex words in red.
 I believe their implementation is not dissimilar to the use of Dominical words, nor Vedic mantras.
 I also think that incorporating some color will produce results that mesh well with artwork found elsewhere within the game, such as tapestries.
 It also gives certain embelishment to the work by drawing the reader's eye to those passages.

-As a last note, I have discovered other projects that break game's books down into sets of data.
-[This one][13] tags significant words to gain an understanding of their overlap among the various books found in the game.
+As a last note, I have discovered other projects that break the game's books down into sets of data.
+[This one][13] tags significant words to gain an understanding of their overlap among the various books found within the game.

 [5]: documents/index-esm.html
 [6]: https://www.biblegateway.com/passage/?search=Psalm&version=NKJV